 In May, budget requests are submitted to the town manager.
 The town manager uses these requests as the starting point for developing a proposed budget.
 The town manager then presents this proposed budget to the commission for review before July 31st.
 The commission is required to hold public hearings on the proposed budget and to adopt a final budget by no later than September 30, the close of the Town of Belleair, Florida's fiscal year.
 The appropriated budget is prepared by fund (e.g., general), and department (e.g., recreation).
 Department heads may request transfers of appropriations within a department.
 Transfers of appropriations between departments, however, require the special approval of the Town Commission.
 Budget-to-actual comparisons are provided in this report for each governmental fund for which an appropriated annual budget has been adopted.
 For the General Fund, this comparison is presented on page 21 as part of the basic financial statements for the governmental funds.
-There are no budget-to-actual comparisons for funds other than the General Fund.
-Also included in the governmental fund subsection are project-length budget-to-actual comparisons for each governmental fund for which a project length budget has been adopted (i.e., the capital projects funds).
+There are no budget-to-actual fund subsection are project-length budget-to-actual comparisons for each governmental funds.
+There are no budget-to-actual fund subsection are project-length budget-to-actual comparisons for each governmental fund for which a project length budget has been adopted (i.e., the capital projects funds).